shoppinh/shopiditor/workflow_state.md

 *   `[2023-04-08 11:20:30] Created comprehensive README.md with project information, setup instructions, and development guidelines.`
 *   `[2023-04-08 11:21:00] Successfully completed Step 10.`
 *   `[2023-04-08 11:21:05] All steps in the implementation plan have been completed.
 Status changed to COMPLETED.`
+*   `[2023-04-08 11:30:00] User requested to move on to Phase 2: Enhancements & Core Improvements.`
+*   `[2023-04-08 11:30:05] Phase changed to BLUEPRINT.
+Status set to IN_PROGRESS.`
+*   `[2023-04-08 11:30:10] Beginning analysis of requirements for Phase 2 enhancements based on project configuration.`
+*   `[2023-04-08 11:35:00] Completed analysis of Phase 2 requirements: editor enhancements, error handling, local storage, Python support, execution timeouts, and UI/UX improvements.`
+*   `[2023-04-08 11:35:05] Phase changed to BLUEPRINT.
+Status set to IN_PROGRESS.`
+*   `[2023-04-08 11:40:00] Created detailed 10-step implementation plan for Phase 2 enhancements.`
+*   `[2023-04-08 11:40:05] Status updated to NEEDS_PLAN_APPROVAL.
+Awaiting user confirmation before proceeding.`
+*   `[2023-04-08 11:45:00] User noted that backend API (ASP.NET Core) implementation was missing from Phase 1.`
+*   `[2023-04-08 11:45:05] Plan reverted.
+Phase changed to ANALYZE.
+Status set to IN_PROGRESS.
+CurrentTaskID set to BACKEND_API_SETUP.`
+*   `[2023-04-08 11:45:10] Beginning analysis of requirements for the missing backend API component from Phase 1.`
+*   `[2023-04-08 11:50:00] Completed analysis of backend API requirements for code execution.`
+*   `[2023-04-08 11:50:05] Phase changed to BLUEPRINT.
+Status set to IN_PROGRESS.`
+*   `[2023-04-08 11:55:00] Created detailed 10-step implementation plan for the ASP.NET Core backend API.`
+*   `[2023-04-08 11:55:05] Status updated to NEEDS_PLAN_APPROVAL.
+Awaiting user confirmation before proceeding.`